Louise Bourgeois – Je t'aime

 Originally conceived in 2005 and produced in 2023 as a limited edition, Louise Bourgeois's Je t'aime transforms the everyday object of a plate into a collectible artwork.
 Featuring an explosive, radiating blue motif, the design embodies Bourgeois's emotional intensity and recurring exploration of intimacy, love, and memory.

-The circular form of the plate is both functional and symbolic, echoing the artist’s fascination with cycles, continuity, and the body.
-While accessible in scale, the edition captures the same psychological depth found in Bourgeois’s works on paper and sculpture.
+The circular form of the plate is both functional and symbolic, echoing the artist's fascination with cycles, continuity, and the body.
+While accessible in scale, the edition captures the same psychological depth found in Bourgeois's works on paper and sculptures.

 About this artist